-Eligible applicants are limited to: Private nonprofit entities; territorial organizations; Indian tribal governments; and tribal organizations in the United States or U.S. territories.
+Eligible applicants are limited to: nonprofit, nongovernmental entities including community-based organizations, population-specific organizations, and culturally-specific organizations such as Urban Indian organizations and Native Hawaiian organizations (other than institutions of higher education); tribal organizations; Indian tribal governments; and units of local government or agencies of units of local government in the United States or U.S. territories.
 For more information, see the Eligibility Information section of this solicitation.